anoma/nspec/docs/arch/node/types/identities.juvix.md

 syntax alias WallClockTime := Nat;
 ```

+!!! todo

     Don't know a better place to put this.

+This is assumed to be globally fixed (in v0.2).
 ```juvix
 -- Map a key to its shard
 axiom keyToShard : KVSKey -> EngineID;
 ```

+!!! todo

+    How do we actually want to do this?